top of page

 Therapy Frequency & Capacity: A Guide for When You’re Feeling Stretched

-If you're currently exploring your options, for engaging in some therapy, and you're thinking:“Part of me really wants to commit to weekly therapy… but I just don’t know if I can manage it right now,” — please know this: You are not alone.
+If you're currently exploring your options for starting therapy, and you’re thinking:“Part of me really wants to commit to weekly therapy… but I just don’t know if I can manage it right now,”— please know this: You are not alone.

-For many of the mothers I work with — especially those in midlife — therapy can feel like just one more thing to try and fit into a life that already feels like it is bursting-at-the-seams.
+For many of the women I work with, therapy can feel like just one more thing to try to fit into a life that already feels full to the brim.

-Between the constant giving, the endless responsibilities, and the emotional labour that no one sees, it can feel impossible to find space for yourself at all, let alone commit to something ongoing, and weekly.
+Between caring for others, work pressures, emotional labour, relationship responsibilities, invisible load, and the constant giving that so many women do quietly and automatically, it can feel almost impossible to find space for yourself — let alone commit to something ongoing, and weekly.

-If any of this feels familiar to you - I want you to know is this:
+If any of this feels familiar, the most important thing I want you to know is this:

 Honouring Your Capacity, While Holding Space for Your Needs